MAHDTech/nix-config/README.md

 # Crostini cleanup just the temp key
 rm ~/.ssh/id_ed25519*

-# WSL cleanup all SSH and remove git in favour of home-manager
+# For WSL, cleanup all SSH as ssh.exe is used via aliases.
 rm -rf ~/.ssh
-sudo apt remove git --yes
 ```